 Phil stresses the importance of being able to provide whatever services his client needs, often working with other local agencies to get the job.
 He also says the business is always listening to the clients to ensure Docutronics has a solution for every need.

 Some other mom and pop businesses worth recognizing in Wichita: Chef Michael Abay owns Lola’s Bistro, where he serves new American cuisine with French, Italian and Asian influences.
 Artist Scott Hartley creates hand-blown glasswork and sells pieces from Infinity Art Glass Studio & Gallery.
-David Kortje started Bliss Bouldering & Climbing Complex in honor of his late son, an avid climber, and has created one of the region’s top full-service indoor rock-climbing gyms.
+David Kortje started Bliss Climbing and Fitness in honor of his late son, an avid climber, and has created one of the region’s top full-service indoor rock-climbing gyms.
 There are so many more businesses Wichita has to offer.
 Thank you to our many mom and pop restaurants, shops, attractions and service businesses that help make Wichita a unique Midwest destination.